 The most recent game in the franchise, Yakuza: Like a Dragon, dropped action combat in favor of a turn-based RPG approach, while the action-oriented gameplay moved to spinoff series Judgment.

-We’ve featured Maneater before in our review, saying it delivers “good old-fashioned fun in droves.”
-In case you aren’t familiar, Maneater is an action game with RPG elements where you play as a very deadly, very hungry, very awesome shark.
+We've talked about Maneater before, saying it delivers "good old-fashioned fun in droves."
+In case you aren't familiar, Maneater is an action game with RPG elements where you play as a very deadly, very hungry, very awesome shark.

 Despite the gory premise and presentation, playing Maneater feels more in line with a goofy game like Katamari Damacy than, say, Resident Evil.
 Except it has a whole lot more blood.

 The final entry in developer Rocksteady Studios' trio of game-changing Batman games is the weakest.
 That said, given how much praise the other two games got, you'd be silly to think that Arkham Knight is weak.
 It absolutely isn't, not by any stretch of the imagination.

 The combat system pioneered in Batman: Arkham Asylum received a few tweaks to make it feel as strong as ever.
 And while it isn't always perfect, the Batmobile is an interesting addition to Batman: Arkham Knight that helps add variety to the gameplay.